Pedrossl/backend_test/README.md

 ## Branches

-- **master**: The main branch containing the core functionality of your project.
+- **master**: The main branch containing the core functionality of my project.

 - **extra**: This branch includes a feature for counting the working seconds of each collaborator

 - **websockets**: In this branch, there is a WebSocket implementation that runs in the background.
 It's responsible for handling points marked by collaborators and providing real-time updates.

 ## Insomnia

 You can import the Insomnia workspace configuration from the following file: [`Insomnia_TestBackend.json`](./Insomnia_TestBackend.json).

 /Main

 - **Show Users:** [http://localhost:3000/pontogo/user](http://localhost:3000/pontogo/user)
   View all users in the system (requires login).